vipul892/vipul892/README.md

 ---

 ### 🗳 Indian Lok Sabha Election 2024 – Excel Dashboard

+Developed an interactive Excel dashboard to analyze the results of the 2024 Indian Lok Sabha Elections using data visualization and dynamic filtering techniques.

+### 🔹 Key Features

-- Party-wise Seat Distribution
+- Party-wise Seat Distribution – Visual breakdown of seats won by each political party.
-- Vote Share Analysis
+- Vote Share Analysis – Comparison of vote percentage across major parties.
-- State-wise Performance
+- State-wise Performance – Analysis of election results across different states.
-- EVM vs Postal Vote Comparison
+- EVM vs Postal Vote Comparison – Insight into voting patterns by vote type.
-- Interactive Filtering using Slicers
+- Interactive Slicers – Enabled dynamic filtering for quick and flexible analysis.

+### 🛠 Tools Used

+- Microsoft Excel
+- Pivot Tables
+- Pivot Charts
+- Slicers
+- Data Visualization

+### 📊 Outcome

+The dashboard provides a clear and interactive view of election trends, party performance, and voting patterns, helping users quickly explore and understand the 2024 election results.

 ---